 Once beaten, stir in the milk.

 Dip the bread in the egg mixture.
 If you slightly massage the bread this will encourage it to absorb the egg faster.

-In a pan over medium melt some butter.
+In a pan over medium heat, melt some butter.

 Add your bread slices and cook on for 2-3 minutes on each side or until golden brown.

 If you’re doing really thick pieces of bread, then I would recommend starting then in the fry pan and finishing them off in the oven.
 To do this have an oven preheated to about 180°C (350°F) and once the bread is slightly golden brown on each side place into the oven and finish it off.

 This very much like the easy pancake recipe goes amazing with fresh berries and cream.
 Another great combination is bacon and maple syrup but it really depends what appeals to your more.

 The nutritional information for this delicious french toast can be found right below.
 Keep in mind if you have some bacon and/or maple syrup with this then you will need to add it on top of the values stated below.
 I also want to point out that this information is only an estimate so it may not align 100% with your own calculations.

 There are plenty of other great easy breakfast recipes that you should try out sometime.
 Another of my personal favourites is cooking scrambled eggs in a mug.
 This is so simple and actually comes out to be pretty nice.

 I hope you enjoy this quick & easy French toast recipe.
 If you have any thoughts or feedback you would like to let us know then feel free to drop us a comment below.